closbichler/wacc/README.md

-# Web Assembly Candy Crush
+# WACC (Web Assembly Candy Crush)
-Little browser game written in c compiled with llvm to webassembly without emscripten.
+Little browser game written in c and compiled with llvm to webassembly.

+## TODO
+ - Spawn multiple bricks if there's a big hole
+ - More particles
+ - Combos

 ## References
 https://surma.dev/things/c-to-webassembly/